 WARNING: The Underpainters is a community membership designed to support independent artistic growth.
-This is not a class; there is no video; there will be no livestreamed demonstrations.
-Members receive a monthly challenge photo reference and digital stamp, plus access to an exclusive forum for questions, feedback, and critique.
+This is not a class; there will be no step-by-step demonstrations.
+Members receive monthly challenges, photo references, and digital stamps, plus access to an interactive livestream plus our private membership forum for questions, feedback, and critique.

-Join Amy Shulke, professional illustrator and art instructor plus her Vanilla team of experienced colorers in a new guided education format designed to get you coloring with independence and creativity.
+Join Amy Shulke, professional illustrator and art instructor in a new guided education format designed to get you coloring with independence and creativity.

 Move from simply coloring-along to creating unique and original art.